Characterization of Fuchsian groups as laminar groups & the structure theorem of hyperbolic 2-orbifolds: Introduction

 Throughout the paper, we use basic notations and statements of \cite{Baik2019LaminarGA} and \cite{BaikFuchsian}.
-In \cite{Baik2019LaminarGA}, the authors introduced laminations systems which are a kind of combinatorial model for laminations on $S^1$ that is used in \cite{BaikFuchsian}.
-So, one of purposes of this article is to refine the proof of a main theorem of \cite{BaikFuchsian} by using lamination system language.
+Especially, instead of the circle laminations, we use the notion of laminations systems which are more proper to keep track of the dynamic of the circle actions.